Bank of Maldives: Corporate social responsibility

 The Bank's support to communities continue through the Community Fund, financial literacy sessions across the nation, support for Persons with Disabilities and partnerships with charitable organisations.

-40 years of service

 To mark its 40th anniversary, BML carried out 12 monthly initiatives to support the community.
 The first initiative was the BML Scholarship Fund, an annual fund aimed at developing Maldivians in the field of banking and finance.
 Other initiatives include Startup Grant, Housing Grant, Small Grant, Fehi Project, Sports Scholarship, fund-raising platform Kindly, hackathon and innovation lab, support to Maldives National Museum, National Library, Oncology ward in IGMH and Home for People with Special Needs.

-Awards
+Recognition

 BML received "Asia’s Employer Brand" from the World HRD Congress and the Employer Branding Institute for four consecutive years.

 The bank also received "Global Business Excellence Award for Outstanding Community Initiative" for its Dhoni Banking in 2013.

 In 2016, the Bank received "Most Innovative Banking Team in the Indian Ocean" in the annual awards given by Capital Finance International London.